torproject/tor/doc/HACKING/EndOfLifeTor.md

      - other tickets should be closed (if we won't fix them) or moved to a supported release (if we will fix them)

-5. Double-check: did the version get un-recommended in the consensus yet?
-   If not, don't announce until they have the up-to-date versions, or people will get confused.

-6. Mail the end of life announcement to tor-announce, the packagers list, and tor-relays.
+5. Mail the end of life announcement to tor-announce, the packagers list, and tor-relays.
 The current list of packagers is in ReleasingTor.md.

+6. Get at least two of weasel/arma/Sebastian to remove the old version number from their approved versions list.